-There is no limitation imposed by Canadian law or by the Articles or our other charter documents on the right of a non-resident to hold our voting shares, other than as provided by the Investment Canada Act (Canada), as amended, as amended by the North American Free Trade Agreement Implementation Act (Canada), and the World Trade Organization (WTO) Agreement Implementation Act.
-The Investment Canada Act (Canada) requires notification and, in certain cases, advance review and approval by the Government of Canada of the acquisition by a "non-Canadian" of "control of a Canadian business", all as defined in the Investment Canada Act (Canada).
+There is no limitation imposed by Canadian law or by the Articles or our other charter documents on the right of a non-resident to hold our voting shares, other than as provided by the Investment Canada Act (Canada), as amended, as amended by the North American Free Trade Agreement Implementation Act (Canada), and the World Trade Organization (WTO) Agreement Implementation Act (Canada) requires notification and, in certain cases, advance review and approval by the Government of Canada Act (Canada).
 Generally, the threshold for review will be higher in monetary terms for a member of the WTO or NAFTA.
 In addition, there are regulations related to the ownership and control of Canadian broadcast undertakings.
 See "Item 4.
 Information on the Corporation - Regulation".